mayank26202/SmartFix-utility-system-web/README.md

-# 🔧 SmartFix — Book Local Services Online
+# 🔧 SmartFix — Smart Utility System

 SmartFix is a modern web application for scheduling household services like electricians, plumbers, cleaners, and more — all from the comfort of your browser.